 Instruction can be tailored to an employer's specific needs or provided as a "pre-packaged, off the shelf" solution to a skill development request.
-Whether it involves supervision, industrial safety, customer service, computer applications, Spanish for employees or supervisors or another area of skill development, training can be delivered when and where it fits the organization's schedule.
-Flexibility and affordability are the keys to the operation of the Workforce Development Center and its staff.
+Whether it involves supervision, industrial safety, customer service, computer applications, Spanish for employees or supervisors, or another area of skill development, training can be delivered when and where it fits an organization's schedule.
+Flexibility and affordability are key to the operation of the Workforce Development Center.

-Employers may also advertise job openings on the online Job Board.
-To post a job opening, click on the "List Your Job Openings" link on the Workforce Development Center web site.
+Employers may also advertise job openings on the online Job Board at no cost.
+To post a job opening, click on the "Student Job Board - Post a Job" link on the Workforce Development Center web site.